Koopman Kernel Regression: Introduction

 \section{Introduction}

 Dynamical systems theory is a fundamental paradigm for understanding and modeling the time evolution of a phenomenon governed by certain underlying laws.
 Such a perspective has been successful in describing countless real-world phenomena, ranging from engineering mechanics \cite{Meriam2020EngineeringDynamics} and human movement modeling \cite{Billard2022LearningApproach} to molecular and quantum systems \cite{May2011ChargeSystems,Johansson2012QuTiP:Systems}.
 However, as the laws governing dynamical systems are often unknown, modeling and understanding the underlying phenomena may have to rely on data rather than first principles.
 In this regard, machine learning methods, which have shown immense potential in tackling complex tasks in domains such as language models \cite{Brown2020LanguageLearners} and computer vision \cite{Radford2021LearningSupervision}, are coming to the fore.
-Though powerful, forecasting {dynamical systems} via learned models commonly requires compositions of highly nonlinear mappings \cite{Chen2018NeuralEquations,Mardt2018VAMPnetsKinetics}.
-Therefore, it is often challenging to use such models in optimization-based decision making that relies on simulators or predictive models, e.g., reinforcement learning \cite{Janner2021OfflineProblem,Cai2022ProbabilisticEnvironments,LevineOptimalNotes,Theodorou2010ALearning}.
-A particularly beneficial perspective for dealing with the aforementioned problem comes from Koopman operator theory \cite{Budisic2012AppliedKoopmanism,KoopBook,Mezic2004ComparisonBehavior,Mezic2005SpectralDecompositions}.
-Through a spectral decomposition of Koopman operators, forecasts can be characterized by linear dynamical systems.
-This, in turn, renders system analysis and long-term predictions simple, i.e., involving only matrix multiplications.
-Throughout this work, we will refer to these models as\textit{ linear-time-invariant (LTI) predictors}.
-To put them into perspective, consider a quantity of interest for forecasting, e.g., a state of an agent or a reward function in reinforcement learning.
-Simply put, the LTI predictor representation needs to fulfill two requirements: a quantity of interest is a linear combination of features and the features themselves have linear dynamics.
-Nevertheless, satisfying both requirements jointly is generally non-trivial and unknown, leading to a variety of Koopman-based learning methods \cite{Otto2021AnnualSystems,Bevanda2021KoopmanControl,Brunton2022ModernSystems}.
-Crucially, however, they usually lack essential learning-theoretic guarantees, such that the behavior of the obtained models with increasing data and dimensionality is often unclear.
+Though powerful, state-of-the-art neural vector fields \cite{Chen2018NeuralEquations} or flows \cite{Bilos2021NeuralODEs} commonly compose highly nonlinear maps for forecast, i.e. computing for, e.g. a scalar ODE $\dot{x}=f(x)$.
+Hence, it is often challenging to use such models in optimization-based decision making that relies on simulators or predictive models, e.g., reinforcement learning \cite{Janner2021OfflineProblem,Chua2018DeepModels,Theodorou2010ALearning}.
+A particularly beneficial perspective for dealing with the aforementioned comes from Koopman operator theory \cite{Budisic2012AppliedKoopmanism,KoopBook,Mezic2004ComparisonBehavior,Mezic2005SpectralDecompositions}.
+Through a point-spectral decomposition of Koopman operators, forecasts become superpositions of solution curves of a set of linear ODEs $\{\dot{z}_j=\lambda_jz_j\}_{j=1}^D$ where a vector valued function $\operatorname{span}(\{g_j\}_{j=1}^{D})$ ``lifts'' $x$ onto a manifold $\Set{Z} :=\operatorname{span}\left( \{z_j\}_{j=1}^D\right)$.
+Throughout, we refer to these models as \textit{linear time-invariant (LTI) predictors}.
+The learning objective of such representations is twofold: spanning system trajectories by the learned manifold $\Set{Z}$ and constraining the LTI dynamics to it.
+The latter is a long-standing challenge of Koopmanism \cite{Brunton2016KoopmanControl,Brunton2019Data-DrivenEngineering,Otto2021AnnualSystems,Bevanda2021KoopmanControl,Brunton2022ModernSystems}, as manifold dynamics of existing approaches ``leak-out'' \cite{Mezic2020SpectrumGeometry} and limit predictive performance.